Elizabeth Taylor

 Childhood and Family

-Elizabeth Rosemond Taylor was born in a northwestern suburb of London, populated with elite mansions of wealthy aristocrats.
+Elizabeth Rosemond Taylor was born in an upscale northwestern London suburb, home to elite mansions of wealthy aristocrats.
 Her parents moved to the United Kingdom from the United States.
-Her father, Francis Lenn Taylor, of Irish descent, managed an art gallery, and her mother, Sara Viola Warmbrodt (Sara Sothern), acted in theater under the stage name Sara Sothern.
+Her father, Francis Lenn Taylor, was of Irish descent and managed an art gallery, while her mother, Sara Viola Warmbrodt, performed in theater under the stage name Sara Sothern.
 The parents were already raising a three-year-old son named Howard.

 Elizabeth Taylor as a child